wso2-attic/product-gw/README.md

 ##Write Your Own Custom Engine

 This Product GW has been designed in such a way that any custom engine can be plugged in easily.
+You may implement your own logic in gateway by this way.

 A simple engine can be found here (https://github.com/Venkat2811/MockEngine)